York, PA - The expected league championship wasn't going to be easy. Even after York Suburban went unbeaten during the YAIAA volleyball season.

 In fact, the favored Trojans were two points away from defeat against host Dallastown in the semifinals.
 A loss would have meant no YAIAA title and heading to next week's District 3 play on a sour note.

-But Suburban's roster is filled with experienced players and seniors who weren't
+But Suburban's roster is filled with experienced players and seniors who weren't about to let the sought-after prize get away -- no matter how difficult or bleak things looked.

 The Trojans rallied from five points down against the Wildcats by scoring the final seven points of the match to win the fourth game, then won Game 5 going away to reach the finals.